-It may seem simple and logical for many to say - and that's how most started - that the order of reading the books of Geralt follow your releases.
+It may seem simple and logical that many say - and that's how most started - that the reading order of the books of Geralt follow your releases.
 Yes, this is one way.
 But like any saga, The Witcher, created by Andrzej Sapkowski, goes far beyond its sequence that arrived in bookstores and it can also be checked through a reading order.
 As well?

 It is worth noting that in Brazil, this arc of novels was published jointly with the two previous story collections, with all the works being released under the main title entitled The Saga of the wizard Geralt of Rivia (as of 2014, however, the publisher WMF Martins Fontes chose to add the term The Witcher to the main title).

 The first stories were published in the Polish magazine Fantastyka from the mid-1980s.
-The first, called “Wiedźmin” (“The wizard”), from 1986, was written exclusively for a contest held by this magazine, ranking third.
+The first, called “Wiedźmin” (“The Witcher”), from 1986, was written exclusively for a contest held by this magazine, ranking third.
 Later, in 1990, the first four stories dealing with the wizard Geralt were presented, in book form, in a collection of short stories also entitled Wiedźmin (now out of print).
-This collection additionally contained the short story "Damn, z której się nie wraca" (free translation: “Way Without Return”), which talks about Visenna, Geralt's mother, and is situated before the wizard's stories.
+This collection additionally contained the short story “Damn, z której się nie wraca” (free translation: “Path of No Return”), which talks about Visenna, Geralt's mother, and is situated before the wizard's stories.

 The second collection of short stories published was Miecz przeznaczenia (The Sword of Destiny), from 1992, and subsequently, in 1993, the third, entitled Ostanie życzenie (The Last Wish), which although it came after The Sword of Destiny, takes place before that chronologically.
-The Last Wish then replaced Wiedźmin as the first book after it included all the short stories present in this (except "Damn, z której się nie wraca", the only one without Geralt).
-Although new tales have been added to this collection, they are also set before The Sword of Destiny.
+The Last Wish then replaced Wiedźmin as the first book after it included all the tales present in this one (except “Droga, z której się nie wraca”, the only one without Geralt).
+Although new tales have been added to this collection, these are also set before The Sword of Destiny.

 From then on, Sapkowski began to write novels that gave segment to the events of the tales present in these collections, the first being Krew elfów (The Blood of the Elves), published in 1994, and the last Pani Jeziora (The Lady of the Lake), published in 1999 and closing the arc started by The Blood of the Elves.

-It was later published Coś się kończy, coś się zaczyna (free translation: Something Ends, Something Begins), a collection containing an alternative ending to the series about Geralt's wedding and Yennefer, initially written for Sapkowski's friends, including other stories unrelated to the series.
-In some Polish editions, the tales "Droga, z której się nie wraca" and "Coś się kończy, coś się zaczyna" (which gives the collection its name) were added to the books The Last Wish and The Sword of Destiny.
+It was later published Coś się kończy, coś się zaczyna (free translation: Something Ends, Something Begins), a collection containing an alternative ending to the series about Geralt's wedding and Yennefer, written initially for friends of Sapkowski, including other non-series stories.
+In some Polish editions, the short stories “Droga, z której się nie wraca” and “Coś się kończy, coś się zaczyna” (after which the collection is named) were added to the books The Last Wish and The Sword of Destiny.

 Finally, the novel was published in 2013 Sezon burz (Stormy Weather), which is located chronologically before The Blood of the Elves and is not officially part of the original novel arc, although it was also written by Sapkowski.